Read-The-Question/rtq-review/src/pages/md/papers/dulwich-college--11-plus--maths--9999--specimen-paper-b.md

 <div class='question_envelope rag_not_found rag_not_found subquestion'>
 <div class='question subquestion'>

-Identify the pattern that links the other numbers in each row.
+Identify the pattern that links the other numbers to the hexagonal numbers in each row.

 Write one of the four arithmetic symbols ($+, -, \times, \div$) in each of the two gaps either side of the circle, to complete the following formula linking all the numbers in any row of shapes.